MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 The lecture videos (in Chinese) are online.
 Please check our Bilibili channel https://space.bilibili.com/2044042934 or the Youtube channel https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists

+The lecture notes and lecture videos are not complete yet.
 We will keep updating the videos and slides.
 Please stay tuned.

 # Why a new book on reinforcement learning?